Articles

 ML-based algorithms can extract patterns, relationships, and knowledge from the historical data without the need for predetermined guidelines or strategies by domain experts, and ML-based algorithmic trading approaches can discover profitable insights unknown to humans [3].

-Humans might make wrong trading decisions regarding their emotional and psychological factors and Manual trading can be prone to human errors, while computers are not negatively affected by these factors in making the trading decisions and are more precise in executing trading decisions than humans [3].
+Humans might make wrong trading decisions regarding their emotional and psychological factors and manual trading can be prone to human errors, while computers are not negatively affected by these factors in making the trading decisions and are more precise in executing trading decisions than humans [3].

-Computers are very fast in executing trading decisions and are far more capable than human minds of processing a tremendous amount of information in real-time, monitor the markets permanently, do not get tired or sleep and have immediate reactions when unexpected events occur [3].
+Computers are very fast in executing trading decisions and are far more capable than human minds of processing a tremendous amount of information in real time, monitor the markets permanently, do not get tired or sleep, and have immediate reactions when unexpected events occur [3].

 The machine learning approach for algorithmic trading can be further divided into the supervised learning approach and the reinforcement learning approach [9].